New Media Caucus Upcoming/Current Events:

 Concourse A, Concourse Level

-All members are invited to join us at this early morning gathering.
+All members are invited to join us.
 Hosted by the Executive Committee, at this meeting we will unveil the 2016 election results for the Board of Directors, share reports from events from the previous year, and present upcoming goals for the next year.
 As with last year, we will break up into small discussion/action groups in topics of common interest.

 3:30-5:00pm - NMC Panel